What is the SAP Policy?

 Contact Us

-If you have any questions regarding your SAP status or the Shasta College Financial Aid's SAP Policy and Procedures, please contact our Financial Aid Office at (530) 242-7650 or financialaid@shastacollege.edu.
+If you have any questions regarding your SAP status or Shasta College’s SAP Policy and Procedures, please contact the Financial Aid Office at 530-242-7650 or financialaid@shastacollege.edu.